Written by Rachael Kraft (Updated 3/30/2023)

 Liz's living quarters horse trailer interior includes a slide-out dinette, custom wooden cabinets, a 6 cubic-foot refrigerator, a sleeping area, and a 13-foot short wall.
 This makes for a luxurious, yet practical horse trailer inside.

-When Liz, who lives in Kansas, set out to buy her new living quarters horse trailer, she was sure of a few things.
-First of all, she definitely wanted a reverse load trailer.
-“I know for long hauls and for competitions, my trainers and other trainers, I know they just swear by the reverse ride -- that the horses come off feeling great,” she explained.
+First of all, Liz definitely wanted a reverse load trailer.
+“I know for long hauls and for competitions, my trainers and other trainers, I know they just swear by the reverse ride - that the horses come off feeling great,” she explained.
 “They're not sore or stiff and that's what I experienced.
 My mare came off great!”

-Next, she was ready to ditch the leaky roof on her old trailer for the leak-proof SafeBump roof construction on a Double D Trailer.
-She also wanted more room in general in the form of a slide out in the living quarters.
+Next, she was ready to ditch the leaky roof on her old trailer for the leak-proof SafeBump roof construction on a Double D Trailers unit.
+For a truly exceptional living quarters horse trailer interior, Liz made a smart decision: she wanted more room in general, so she opted for a slide-out in the living quarters.

-Once Liz had settled on her desired trailer, a 2-horse SafeTack Reverse Living Quarters trailer, she used the “Customize my Trailer” option to begin clicking all of the features she wanted.
-After her initial quote request, Brad contacted her directly and they began the back and forth discussion to iron out all the details on the blueprint.
+Once Liz had settled on the concept of her desired trailer, a 2-horse SafeTack Reverse Living Quarters trailer, she used the “Customize my Trailer” option.
+By clicking here and there, she was able to select all the features she wanted.
+After her initial quote request, Brad contacted her directly, and they began the back-and-forth discussion to iron out all the details of the blueprint.